lsalim31/projects/gitlet/gitlet-design.md

 ## 1. Classes and Data Structures

-###Main
+### Main
 The Main is the entry point of the program.
 After compiling, one can run `java gitlet.Main init` to initialize our version control system.
 The code consists of a switch case checking whether the first argument matches one of the known commands.
-Of course, this only happens after asserting the the first argument is not null.

-###Blob
+If that matches, we proceed to the logic of a given argument.

+### Blob
 This class is a representation of the content of a file.
 Here we can store the content of the file in some other place (like another file).

 #### Fields:
-* private String _content: the string used to store the content of Blob.
+* private String __contentAsString_: the string used to store the content of Blob.

-###tree
+* private byte[] __content_: an arrays used to store the content of Blob.

+### Tree
-This class is a representation of a mapping between a file name and its Blob (content).
+This class is a representation of a mapping between a file name and its UID (a unique value calculated through SHA-1).
 It uses the HashMap data structure to make such mapping.

 #### Fields:
-* public HashMap<String, Blob> myFiles: data structure used to store a file name and its content.
+* public HashMap<String, String> _myFiles_: data structure used to store a file name and its UID.

-###Commit
+### Commit
 This class is a representation of a commit.
 A commit consists of a combinations of log messages, other metadata (commit date, author, etc.), a reference to a tree, and references to parent commits.

 #### Fields:
-  * private String _message: a message of a given commit.
+  * private String __message_: a message of a given commit.
-  * private String _timestamp: stores the date/time of commit.
+  * private tree __TreeADD_: stores the add tree of a commit.
-  * private tree _tree: stores the tree of a commit.
+  * private tree __TreeREMOVE_: stores the remove tree of a commit.
-  * private String _parent: points to the commit before this.
+  * private String __parent_: stores the previous commit (parent).
-  * private Date _date: store the current date of commit.
+  * private Date __date_: store the current date of commit.

-###Logic
-This class is where the Logic of our program is written.

-###FileUtils
+  * private static final int _SHORTUID_: stores the short UID value.
+  * private static final int _YEAR_: stores our initial year.

+### Logic
+A class for all the logic in our gitlet system.
+Here we see methods for all the commands arguments in the Main program.

+### FileUtils
 This is a class responsible for methods dealing with Files.

-###Finder
+Here we have methods to clean a directory, create a file, delete a file, etc.

+### Finder
 This is a class responsible for storing all the files and directories we will be using.

 #### Fields:
-* public static final File CWD: the current working directory
+* public static final File _CWD_: the current working directory
-* public static final File GITLET_FOLDER: a hidden folder that indicates intialization
+* public static final File _GITLET_FOLDER_: a hidden folder that indicates intialization
-* public static final File COMMIT_FOLDER: the folder to store the committing tree
+* public static final File _COMMIT_FOLDER_: the folder to store the committing tree
+* public static final File _BRANCHES_FOLDER_: the folder to store all our branches.
-* public static final File HEADS_FOLDER: a folder with the unique file that points to the last commit
+* public static final File _CURRENT_: the folder to store the current branch.
+* public static final File _MASTER_: the folder to store master branch.
+* ublic static final File _MASTER_POINTER_: initially, _CURRENT_ will orignially point to master.
-* public static final File STAGING_AREA: a folder for the staging area
+* public static final File _STAGING_AREA_: a folder for the staging area
-* public static final File ADD: a file that stores the trees to be added from the staging area
+* public static final File _ADD_: a file that stores the trees to be added from the staging area
-* public static final File REMOVE:  file that stores the trees from the staging area that are to be removed
+* public static final File _REMOVE_:  file that stores the trees from the staging area that are to be removed
-* public static final File BLOBS_FOLDER: a folder for our Blobs
+* public static final File _BLOBS_FOLDER_: a folder for our Blobs
-* public static final File[] DIRECTORIES: a list containing some directories above
+* public static final File[] _DIRECTORIES_: a list containing some directories above
-* public static final File[] FILES: a list containing some files above
+* public static final File[] _FILES_: a list containing some files above

 ## 2. Algorithms

-###Blob.java
+A brief discription of the most important methods for each class.

+### Blob.java
 1. Blob(File file): this creates a Blob for a given File FILE.
 2. storeBlob(): this stores our instance in file with name consisting of the hash code (sha-1) of our Blob.
 The file is stored in directory BLOBS_FOLDER and contains _content.

-###tree
+### tree
 1. tree(): this creates a tree object.
 It creates a new HashMap for _myFiles.
 2. add(File file): Put File FILE inside our _myFiles.
 3. contains(File file): returns true if and only if _myFiles contains FILE.